livinginjapan/livinginjapan.github.io/_posts/2020-01-03-Julie-and-Julia.markdown

 Therefore this year, in order to resolve my new year resolution, I'll try to break them down into smaller steps with a `deadline`.
 <!--more-->

 My new year resolutions usually ends up pretty well, except for the fitness / lose weight part.
 I always keep my new year resolutions short.
-Approximately 3 per year.
-I can't multi task at all, which gives me a little problem with the fitness part.
-I tend to just focus on one thing a day and feel accomplished.
-For example, if I were to be running diligently, I'll not be coding diligently.
-But if I'm coding diligently, it means I won't go for a run.
-That is a huge problem with myself and I hope to tackle that this year. <br><br>
+Approximately 3 per year. <br><br>

 I will keep my new year resolutions for myself, but I'll share the plans here for self-improvement. <br>